 PAA membership recognizes those students with the highest performance levels in educational programs preparing them for public service careers.
 Eligibility guidelines are as follows:

-- they have maintained an average grade of 3.7 (A GPA of 3.67 or above can be rounded up to qualify) in all courses included in the public policy major and at least a 3.0 in all other course work;
+- Undergraduate students:completed 15 semester hours of course work required for the public policy, public affairs or public administration major or its equivalent; maintained an average grade of 3.7 (A GPA of 3.67 or above can be rounded up to qualify) in all courses included in the public policy major and at least a 3.0 in all other course work; are a junior or senior

 - Master's students: 3.7 GPA or higher and the completion of at least 50% of the required degree coursework (minimum of 18 semester hours).